-It’s important for you to clean your laminate floors on a regular basis to reduce build up and any opportunity for debris to damage your floors.
+It is important to clean your laminate floors on a regular basis to reduce build up and any opportunity for debris to damage your floors.
 With laminate flooring, regular cleaning is just a little bit easier than with other types of flooring.

 Here’s what we recommend doing weekly:

 - Use a laminate flooring cleaner.
 This is a solution that is especially made to keep laminate floors looking like new for years to come.
 Most of these solutions kill bacteria, fungus, and mold or mildew, so they are better to use than just water.
-You can spray and wipe the solution, use any popular household mop with disposable cleaning pads.
+You can spray and wipe the solution or opt for a popular household mop with disposable cleaning pads for laminate flooring.
 You can do this once a week or a few times a week.
 There are a few options for cleaners:

-- Store Brand Cleaners —These are cleaners you can buy at any grocery store or any supercenter.
+- Store Brand Cleaners —These are cleaners you can buy at any grocery store or any super center.
 Generic store brand mopping solutions should specify the types of flooring it can be used on.
-Be sure to avoid Orange Glow cleaners and any cleaners with conditioners, lotions, or waxes.

 - Natural Solution —A natural solution of 3 parts water to 1 part vinegar is our favorite method of cleaning.
 Due to the acidity, it can remove stains and build up easily, without any harsh chemicals.

 - Dry any damp areas.
 Laminate is not waterproof, and you risk damage if excess liquid enters the locking system.
-It’s important to use a cloth to dry any excess liquid.
+It is important to use a cloth to dry any excess liquid.

-Along with weekly maintenance, you’ll probably run into spills from daily life.
-To clean up a small spill on laminate flooring, simply get paper towel or cloth and wipe it up.
+Along with weekly maintenance, you will probably run into spills from time to time.
+To clean up a small spill of liquid on laminate flooring, simply get paper towel or cloth and wipe it up.
 If you have a sticky or staining liquid, try the solution of 1 part vinegar to 3 parts water.
-You can keep a spray bottle handy for quick clean-ups!
+We recommend keeping a small spray bottle handy for quick clean-ups!

 It is important to dry any excess water or solution mixture with a dry paper towel or cloth to avoid water damage to the flooring.
 If your laminate flooring is being installed in an area with possibility of spills, such as a kitchen or playroom, it’s recommended to seal the planks along the edges with a wood glue to protect the joint and locking system.

 A natural homemade stain remover and cleaner is a great thing to have handy when those unexpected spills happen.
-You can make a spray bottle with two simple ingredients in your home.
+We love having a small spray bottle in the kitchen or laundry room for quick access.
 We recommend a vinegar and water solution.
 Cleaning with vinegar helps to tackle grease, soap scum and oder.

-To make your own vinegar solution: mix 1 cup of vinegar with 1 gallon of water for large areas and deep cleaning.
-For a smaller spills and quick clean-up, use a spray bottle (around 32 oz) and fill with 1/4 c. vinegar and fill with water.
+To make your own vinegar solution: Mix 1 cup of vinegar with 1 gallon of water for large areas and deep cleaning.
+For smaller spills and quick clean-up, use a spray bottle (around 32 oz) and fill with 1/4 c. vinegar and fill with water.
 Spray on the spill and wipe using a cloth, microfiber towel or paper towel.